 Cox's diverse museum experience spans curation and exhibition design, collection management, educational programming, public relations and graphic design, and development and administration.
 As Executive Director of Elkhorn Valley Museum (Norfolk, NE), she originated new programming and large-scale events, developed and designed permanent exhibits and cross-disciplinary exhibitions, increased visitorship and strengthened donor relations, wrote for grants, managed a capital campaign for gallery renovation, and forged new partnerships with community organizations and businesses.
 Cox facilitated the merging of the Nebraska Music Hall of Fame with Elkhorn Valley Museum and designed the Hall of Fame permanent exhibit.
 She is the 2017 recipient of the East Texas Communities Foundation Arts Excellence Award.

-Cox holds a BA in Art History from the University of Texas at Tyler, and is currently completing her thesis research in fulfillment of her MA in Art History from UT Tyler.
-Cox's research centers on the reinterpretation of sacred iconography in the work of Margaret and Frances Macdonald, as a vehicle for exploring identity politics at the fin-de-siécle.
+Cox holds an MA in Art History from the University of Texas at Tyler, and a BA in Art History from UT Tyler with a minor in Studio Art.
+Cox's thesis research centers on the reinterpretation of sacred iconography in the work of Margaret and Frances Macdonald, as a vehicle for exploring identity politics at the fin-de-siécle.
 Cox's research interests include exhibition theory and practice, the Symbolist movement and early abstraction, feminist methodology, and contemporary identity politics.